 "Next day, May 21, we started at daylight, and ran aground at 8.
-At 10 got affoat and went on, passing a wide branch of the river, several miles from the sea.
-We continued to proceed, the river getting narrower,
+At 10 got afloat and went on, passing a wide branch of the river, several miles from the sea.
+We continued to proceed, the river getting harrower, I could not be justified, nor indeed could some passages is